 The Group aims to provide and maintain a safe environment for all employees, customers and visitors to its premises and to comply with relevant health and safety legislation.
 Day-to-day health and safety management is delegated to operational managers with oversight from the Company Secretary.
 External advice is utilised as appropriate and satisfactory external audits have recently been undertaken.
-During the year and to the date of this report, there have been no RIDDOR reportable incidents (2022: nil)
+During the year, and to the date of this report, there have been no RIDDOR reportable incidents in the UK and one automotive incident in the US (2023: nil).